szaumoor/ZSTweaks/README.md

 **Component 410:** Make Horrid Wilting actually be more effective against plants and Water Elementals

-This makes the spell mirror the behavior in 5E/BG3, where plant and water-based creatures take always maximum damage with a save vs. spell at -2 (this penalty is completely missing in vanilla), halved on a save.
+This makes the spell mirror the behavior in 5E/BG3, where plant and water-based creatures take always maximum damage with a Save vs. Spell at -2 (this penalty is completely missing in vanilla), halved on a save.
 Additionally, enemies that are not damaged by draining moisture are unaffected (undead and golems).
 For example, at level 20, it inflicts 20d8 (i.e. 20-160 or half damage) to normal enemies and 160 to plant creatures, myconids and water elementals, unless they save, in which case they would take 80 damage.

 **Component 430:** Make Grease bypass Magic Resistance and apply a Fire Resistance debuff to affected characters, and reduce movement speed regardless, as per the description